Wednesday, December 31, 2025

 The day I killed myself.

 Time: Does the time really matter when you kill yourself?
 Yeah, it does… Mornings are the only time of the day I enjoy.
 A fresh start of the day, bright skies and morning breezes, birds singing, traffic light at that hour, lack of noise, it’s all good.
 It lasts about two hours… Two fucking hours of peace before the neighbor freaks wake up and the yelling starts.
-You know how it goes… Mom’s yelling at the kids “Hurry up you’re going to miss the bus etc. etc.…” Then the night before drunks are up and screaming at the wives before they hit the road to jobs they hate; but being the only one’s bringing in an income off they go.
-I hear a wife scream back… the crack of a hard right-hand ends that.
+You know how it goes… Mom’s yelling at the kids, “Hurry up, you’re going to miss the bus, etc., etc.…” Then the night before, drunks are up and screaming at the wives before they hit the road to jobs they hate, but being the only ones bringing in an income, off they go.
+I hear a wife scream back… the crack of a hard right hand ends that.

 How: I’ve covered this… The how has to be for sure; fucking this up would be the perfect way to prove to everyone you’ve ever known that you are the most fucked up piece of shit that ever lived; he/she couldn’t even commit suicide without fucking it up.
-They should be required to put that on your tomb stone when you finally get it right or just die because that’s what the God’s finally decided to do with your idiot self.
+They should be required to put that on your tombstone when you finally get it right or just die because that’s what the gods finally decided to do with your idiot self.
 “This idiot finally came to death, not because he/she tried but because we were all finally gifted that.”

 Gun, knife, pills, jump off a bridge (covered that), hit by a truck (again covered that), the list is getting slim.
-You’re either going to do it, or your gonna find a way to blame it on someone else… That makes you a punk in my book…
+You’re either going to do it, or you're gonna find a way to blame it on someone else… That makes you a punk in my book…

-Gun: If you don’t freak out and miss or just blow half your head off, it’s one of the for sure ways… mess it up and there you go with living on with half a head.
-Nice job… If you don’t think of the cleanup crew then you are a heartless asshole in my book.
+Gun: If you don’t freak out and miss or just blow half your head off, it’s one of the for sure ways… mess it up, and there you go with living on with half a head.
+Nice job… If you don’t think of the cleanup crew, then you are a heartless asshole in my book.
 How’d you like to have to clean up a spattered asshole with a huge hole in the back of his/her head with goo all over the walls… Nice jerk…

 I’m not going to bore you with how I did it… It’s always a personal choice… do it right and you’re dead, if not… live with it.

-I came to a little clearing in the trees with a clear view back towards town where I’d lived most of my life; it was all gray as though that no longer existed and was fading.
+I came to a little clearing in the trees with a clear view back towards the town where I’d lived most of my life; it was all gray as though that no longer existed and was fading.
 I guess for me it didn’t; a thought came to my mind… I hope I didn’t make a mistake.

 From the Ramblings.